suika2engine/suika2/doc/tutorial.md

 2. Double click `package-win.exe`.
 It will create a file, `data01.arc`.
 3. We should only distribute `suika.exe` and `data01.arc`.

-When we have the package and a normal file, Suika 2 uses the normal file.
+When we have the package and a normal file, Suika2 uses the normal file.